ThanhBuiKhacNhat/QueenLess_ML/README.md

 .\env\Scripts\activate
 ```

+Note:
+- In Windows, if you get an error like this: `cannot be loaded because running scripts is disabled on this system`, you can run this command in your terminal: `Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted` and then type `Y` to accept.
-Note: If you want to deactivate the virtual environment, just type `deactivate` in your terminal.
+- If you want to deactivate the virtual environment, just type `deactivate` in your terminal.

 ### Install required libraries